capnproto/capnproto/doc/cxx.md

 `Foo::Builder`, meanwhile, has two or three methods for each field `bar`:

 * `getBar()`:  For primitives, returns the value.
 For composites, returns a Builder for the composite.
-If a composite field has not been initialized (its pointer is null), it will be initialized to a copy of the field's default value before returning.
+If a composite field has not been initialized (i.e. this is the first time it has been accessed), it will be initialized to a copy of the field's default value before returning.
 * `setBar(x)`:  For primitives, sets the value to X.  For composites, sets the value to a copy of x, which must be a Reader for the type.
-* `initBar(n)`:  Only for lists (including blobs).
-Sets the field to a newly-allocated list of size n and returns a Builder for it.
+* `initBar(n)`:  Only for lists and blobs.
+Sets the field to a newly-allocated list or blob of size n and returns a Builder for it.
 The elements of the list are initialized to their empty state (zero for numbers, default values for structs).
 * `initBar()`:  Only for structs.
 Sets the field to a newly-allocated struct and returns a